MichaelZietz/MichaelZietz.github.io/index.md

 Artifact ORIGINAL files repository at [Original Algorithms and Data Structures](https://github.com/MichaelZietz/Full-Stack-Development/tree/module7)

 Artifact ENHANCEMENT files repository at [Enhancement Algorithms and Data Structures](https://github.com/MichaelZietz/Full-Stack-Development/tree/enhancement)
+For an in-depth review of the enhancements made to the original artifact visit [Algorithms and Data Structures Documentation]()

 ### _Artifact Databases_